 Wood Ducks In the Wild

-Looking for some exploration this summer?
+Looking for exploration opportunities?
 How about a chance to develop yourself and your leadership skills?
 Or maybe you’re just looking to make new friends.
-This summer Student Life is offering a variety of affordable outdoor recreational trips ranging in skill level and location.
+Student Life is offering a variety of affordable outdoor recreational trips ranging in skill level and location.
 Each trip is designed to encourage experiential learning through hands-on camping, hiking, canoeing, and biking trips.
-Students will take away learning outcomes that better connection to their personal leadership skills while exploring our great state of Minnesota.
+Students will take away learning outcomes that better connect to their personal leadership skills while exploring our great state of Minnesota, and beyond.

 Below are all of the locations we plan to visit (green) or have visited in the past (gray)!